Urban Citizen Fellowship

 For an overview of all formal requirements, please see here.

 How to apply

 To apply for the fellowship, candidates must submit a fully completed application form through the online application module.

 Applications are evaluated on the basis of a) scientific quality and originality of the project proposal; b) relevance to public policy making for the city of Amsterdam; 3) the candidate’s academic achievements.

-About the Municipality of Amsterdam
+About the Municipality of Amsterdam and this partnership

 Read more about Amsterdam’s policies here.